Jimmy Dore Says Donald Trump Should Pardon Julian Assange For Freedom Of Speech & Press

 Comedian and political commentator Jimmy Dore appeared on Tucker Carlson's show on Friday and argued for the release of imprisoned journalist Julian Assange.

-Dore began by touching on the recent censorship happening on technology platforms and argued that it violates American free speech protections.
-In a YouTube clip of his appearance, the commentator claimed that George W. Bush’s War on Terror already showed the dangers of government overreach in the name of fighting domestic terror and suggested that the new push for censorship could lead to the same abuses.
+Dore began by touching on the recent censorship happening on technology platforms, arguing that it violates American free speech protections.
+In a YouTube clip of his appearance, the commentator claimed that George W. Bush's War on Terror already showed the dangers of government overreach in the name of fighting domestic terror and suggested that the new push for censorship could lead to the same abuses.

 The political commentator's remarks echoed warnings from journalist Glenn Greenwald, who argued in a recent Twitter thread that the events at the U.S. Capitol have accelerated the "new War on Terror" that President-elect Joe Biden's administration is purportedly planning to pursue.